 1880, paulownia wood, found in Korea after the Japanese Occupation of Korea; original old-fashion key survived.
 Certified.

 This chest has huge historical value.
-It was made in Japan but taken to Korea during the Japanese Occupation of Korea by a high ranking Japanese official to store his clothes and documents and then left behind when Japan retreated.
-It was subsequently found by an esteemed American missionary doctor who went to Korea to treat the sick and the dying.
+It was made in Japan but taken to Korea during the Japanese Occupation of Korea by a high-ranking Japanese official to store his clothes and documents and then left behind when Japan retreated.
+It was subsequently recovered by an esteemed American missionary doctor who went to Korea to treat the sick and the dying.
 He kept it and passed it later on to a Korean Professor of Korean History and Antiquity, one of only thirteen certifiers approved by the Korean government in the 1900s.

 The piece shows scratch marks in front and has some cracks in the back that are restored in Korea.
-These imperfections indicate the antiquity of this piece.
-The chest displays a beautiful aged patina and would add interest in a room because of its history.
+These imperfections indicate the authenticity of this piece as an antique.
+It is certified by a Korean antique certifier.